Connie Mulder: Founding of the National Conservative Party

 Following his expulsion from the National Party in the wake of the Information Scandal, Mulder and his followers formed the National Conservative Party.
 However, all of the party's nine candidates were defeated at the 1981 general election.
 Mulder himself lost by 922 votes in the constituency of Randfontein, where he had won in the 1977 general election with a majority of 7,763.
 After the founding of the Conservative Party, in which he participated, Mulder was elected to the House of Assembly at the 1987 general election, at the age of 62.

 Death and legacy

 By then suffering from terminal cancer, he died on 12 January 1988 before he was able to take his seat.

 His two sons, Pieter and Corné, became Conservative Party MPs in 1988.
 After the 2009 general election, both sons served in the National Assembly of South Africa as Members of Parliament for the Freedom Front Plus.
 Pieter later resigned as M.P. and party leader in November 2016.
-Corné still serve in Parliament as a member of Freedom Front Plus.
+Corné still serves in Parliament as a member of Freedom Front Plus.